hashicorp/terraform-provider-aws/website/docs/r/ec2_image_deregistration_protection.html.markdown

 ## Attribute Reference

-This resource exports the following attributes to the arguments above:
+This resource exports the following attributes in addition to the arguments above:

 * `id` - AMI ID to which image deregistration protection has to be enabled or disabled.
 * `deregistration_protection` - Image deregistration protection enabled or disabled, e.g., `enabled-without-cooldown` or `enabled-with-cooldown`.